AgostinoNickl/literature-reviewer/README.md

-# Spectral Literature Reviews 🌈
+# Spectral Literature Reviewer 🌈

 This repository contains the complete Mathematica code for **Spectral Literature Reviews**.